The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of fermionic conserved surface layer integrals

 Applying the contraction rules, one sees that either the tensor indices of the currents are contracted with each other, or else the totally anti-symmetric $\epsilon$-tensor appears.
 In both cases, the resulting contributions are by a factor~$\varepsilon/t$ smaller than the contributions to be taken into account in the formalism of the continuum limit.

-\item[(ii)] First order perturbation of the eigenvalues: \\ One contribution is obtained by taking the absolute value of the linearly perturbed eigenvalue, i.e.
+(ii) First order perturbation of the eigenvalues: One contribution is obtained by taking the absolute value of the linearly perturbed eigenvalue, i.e.,

 The linear perturbation of the eigenvalues is compensated by the corresponding Maxwell term (see Section~\ref{secJJ}).
-Making use of nonlocal potentials, one can even arrange that~$\Delta \lambda^{xy}_{cs}$ vanishes globally (for details see~\cite[Section~3,10]{cfs}).
-With this in mind, we may disregard all the terms in~\eqref{firstorder}.
+As a consequence, the contribution~\eqref{firstorder}, which involves the linear perturbations quadratically, also vanishes.
+Therefore, all the terms in~\eqref{firstorder} vanish.

-It remains to consider the contribution by a first order perturbation calculation in~$\Delta A_{xy}$, where~$\Delta A_{xy}$ is quadratic in~$\nabla P$, i.e.
+It remains to consider the contribution by a first order perturbation calculation in~$\Delta A_{xy}$, where~$\Delta A_{xy}$ is quadratic in~$\nabla P$, i.e.,